-15. Request mediation or an impartial due process hearing related to decisions or actions regarding your child's identification, evaluation, education program or services.
-You and the child may take part in the hearing and have an attorney represent you;
+- 15. Request mediation or an impartial due process hearing related to decisions or actions regarding your child's identification, evaluation, education program or services.
+You and the child may take part in the hearing and have an attorney represent you; - 16.
 File a complaint with the Office for Civil Rights.
-The regional office is located at: United States Department of Education Office for Civil Rights Department of Education
+The regional office is located at: Inited States Department of Education school

-United States Department of Education Office for Civil Rights - Region VII OCR.KansasCity@ed.gov http://www2.ed.gov/about/offices/list/ocr/ complaintintro.html
+United States Department of Education Office for Civil Rights - Region VII OCR.KansasCity@ed.gov http://www2.ed.gov/about/offices/list/ocr/complaintintro.html

-Obtain more information about Section 504 contacting your school district's Section 504 Coordinator or writing to:
+17. Obtain more information about Section 504 contacting your district's Section 504 Coordinator or writing to:

 Nebraska Department of Education 301 Centennial Mall South P.O.
-Box 94987 Lincoln, NE 68509-4987 (402) 471-2295
+Box 94987 Lincoln, NE 68509-4987